oSharpey/cyber-obsidian/year-3/csim/CW2-notes.md

 - [x] Look at email accounts
 - [x] Find out what drops are
 - [x] Look at web downloads
-- [ ] Prove no malware was on the system
 - [x] Prove he is interested in the images
 - [ ] Create timeline
 	- [ ] OS installed